aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 As Go implementations are inherently multi-threaded, where the C `Simple API`_ provides separate functions for use in multi-threaded applications, e.g., `ydb_get_s()`_ vs. `ydb_get_st()`_), the Go wrapper wraps the function for use in multi-threaded applications.
+Also, as Go is multi-threaded, calls include a `errstr`_ parameter to get the correct `$zstatus`_ for each call.

 Go Quick Start
 ==============